-Well guys, I can finally share some photos with you today from my trip to Guatemala!
+Finally sharing some photos with you guys today from my trip to Guatemala!

-I was lucky enough to spend two weeks filming two documentary shorts for Good Neighbors USA, a humanitarian non-profit based in Los Angeles, CA, where I work as their social media and editorial coordinator.
-The trip was a whirlwind of back-to-back filming and photography assignments, and one of the very best parts of the experience was that I got to work with two amazing girls– videographer Kylie Turley and photographer Mimi Yip.
-Together, the three of us spent every day traveling to film the stories of children and families, from the heart of the city to the hills of the countryside.
-We witnessed the extreme poverty that some of these people live in, but we also met the wonderful staff of Good Neighbors Guatemala (our affiliate field office) and saw firsthand how hard they’re working to bring education, health care, and safe living standards to communities.
+I was lucky enough to spend two weeks filming two documentary shorts for Good Neighbors USA, a humanitarian non-profit based in Los Angeles, CA, where I work as their managing editor/brand specialist.
+The trip was a whirlwind of back-to-back filming and photography assignments, and one of the very best parts of the experience was that I got to work with two amazing girls: videographer Kylie Turley and photographer Mimi Yip.
+Together, the three of us spent every day traveling to film the stories of three children and their families, spending sunrise to sunset together.
+Each day, we saw firsthand the extreme poverty that is so prevalent in Guatemala but that you’re so used to seeing only through pictures or videos.
+It was surreal to actually be there in person, meeting the families and kids, seeing their living conditions and hearing their stories.
+We also met the wonderful staff of Good Neighbors Guatemala (our affiliate field office) and saw how many dedicated people it takes to start helping affect change; they work so hard to bring education, health care, and safe living standards to these communities.
 The Los Angeles office I work in focuses on fundraising and marketing, so this was my first venture out to the community projects where I could truly see donors’ money being put to action.
-The kids, the schools, the families, and their everyday living conditions…it was eye-opening in every aspect.
+The kids, the schools, the families, and their everyday living conditions…it was eye-opening in every way.

 But it wasn’t all about work!
-We got a weekend off in between shooting and headed out to Lake Atitlan to ride horses and cruise around the volcanoes, and then to Antigua to shop all of the handmade goods at the marketplace.
-It was an amazing, amazing trip overall and I will be forever grateful for the opportunity to go and for the incredible people I got to spend all of that time with.
-I’m still pinching myself that all of that was considered “work”–wouldn’t mind doing this for a long, long time. :)
+We did get a weekend off in between shooting and headed out to Lake Atitlan to ride horses and sail around the volcanoes, and then to Antigua to shop all of the handmade goods at the marketplace.
+It was an amazing, amazing trip overall and I will be forever grateful for the opportunity to go and for all of the incredible people I got to spend so much time with.

 Here are some highlights from the trip…